mholmboe/minff/README.md

 write_atom_gro(MINERAL,Box_dim,'minff_MINERAL.gro')
 write_atom_xyz(MINERAL,Box_dim,'minff_MINERAL.xyz')

-% or use the Atom toolbox to build an entire multicomponent system with counter-ions, water etc.
+% or use the Atom toolbox to build an entire multicomponent system with counter-ions, water etc. It is however to only use the minff_atom() function per mineral slab, and not on entire systems (which may contain waters, ions etc..)

 ```

 # Mineral List

 Below follows a description of the minerals (numbered after their order in the Systems folder) currently tested with the MINFF forcefield.
-Note though that the general MINFF forcefield parameters may also work well with other mineral types, since optimization of the general MINFF versions was done synchronously for over 30 of the below listed minerals.
+Note though that the general MINFF forcefield parameters may also work well with other minerals sharing similar atomtypes, since optimization of the general MINFF versions was done synchronously for over 30 of the first listed minerals.

 | Number | Mineral                           | Number | Mineral                           | Number | Mineral                             |
 |--------|-----------------------------------|--------|-----------------------------------|--------|-------------------------------------|